awsdocs/aws-cloudformation-user-guide/doc_source/cfn-using-console-create-stack-template.md

      Select an AWS CloudFormation template from a list of samples\.
 For descriptions of the templates, see [Sample Templates](cfn-sample-templates.md)\.

      To create a stack from existing AWS resources by using the CloudFormer tool, select **CloudFormer** from the list\.
-For more information, see \.
+For more information, see [Using CloudFormer to Create Templates](cfn-using-cloudformer.md)\.

    + **Upload a template to Amazon S3**\.